A general framework for circular local likelihood regression: Simulation experiments

 where $\hat{g}_{(b)}(\theta)$ represents the estimator of $g(\theta)$ for the $b$th replication of the data and the integrals are approximated numerically by Simpson's rule.

-For the Bernoulli, Poisson and gamma likelihoods, the estimator involves an iterative solution, and for very large concentrations the estimator may not even exist.
+For the Bernoulli, Poisson and gamma models, the estimator involves an iterative solution, which may not even exist for very large concentrations.
 We avoid these situations by only considering values of the concentration parameter for which the estimators exist.
-The code for all the methods can be found as a Supplementary Material.